Leading Change in Modern Tax Administration

 - Discussed how to build a powerful guiding coalition and communication plan in support of change

 - Learned about the key tasks in implementing a performance management system

 - Assessed the framework of the tax administration’s structured governance, strategic planning, autonomy, professionalism, accountability and monitoring

-In this interactive course we will explore various ways of coping with organizational changes, discuss different change strategies and problem solving practices.
+In this interactive workshop we explored various ways of coping with organizational changes, discussed different change strategies and problem solving practices.

 - Performance outcome areas of the Tax Administration Diagnostic Assessment Tool (TADAT)

 - Leadership tactics and role of senior management

 - Country cases, reforms of the national tax systems in Montenegro, Albania, Romania and Macedonia